Kenya Driving Advice and Car Hire Info

 Driving In Kenya

+Before driving abroad in Kenya you should check the latest advice on your government’s website as there are often travel advisories in place for certain parts of the country.
+You can drive in Kenya on the licence of most European countries for up to 3 months .
 Kenya drives on the left hand side of the road in mainly right hand drive vehicles.
 Main roads are generally in fairly good condition but minor roads will be poorly maintained.
 During the rainy season some roads will become impassable-you should check with locals on the state of roads before setting off.Incidents of armed car-hijackings are more prevalent in Nairobi and Mombasa but can occur in any area of the country.
-In particular avoid high crime areas of Nairobi such as Kibera, Mathare, Huruma, Mukuru Kwa Njenga, Mukuru Kwa Reuben, Korogocho, Kariobangi Kangemi, Mwiki and Kawangware .
+In particular avoid high crime areas of Nairobi such as Kibera, Mathare, Huruma, Mukuru Kwa Njenga, Mukuru Kwa Reuben, Korogocho, Kariobangi Kangemi, Mwiki and Kawangware, also the old town of Mombasa .
 You should also remain vigilant at night wherever you’re driving and on the roads that link Nairobi city centre to residential areas.
 You should use the Mombasa road between Jomo Kenyatta Airport (JKIA) and Nairobi city as there have been incidents of car-jacking on the old airport road (Airport South Road) and Jogoo Road.
+Police may try to issue an on-the-spot cash fine.
+This is not official policy.
+The officer should issue you with a ‘receipt for cash bond’, a notice to advise when and where you need to attend court to answer the charge against you.
+However, if the fine is for a small amount you may decide that paying is less hassle overall.

 Kenya Car Rental –

 Europcar, Avis, Budget, Sixt have outlets here.
-Also usually features on Car rental broker sites such as Argus Car Rental and Web discount sites such as ebookers.com. or Expedia
+Also usually features on Car rental broker sites and Web discount sites such as Expedia

 Kenya Self Drive Rules